 Mr. Young is an Investment Director at Malaysian Life Sciences Capital Fund.
 Previously, he held the position of Managing Director within the venture capital division at Burrill & Company, a diversified global financial services firm focused on the life sciences industry.
 His focus areas of investment cover renewable energy and chemicals, as well as biological processes which promote sustainability.
-Mr. Young currently serves on the Board of Cobalt Technologies is a Board Observer on the Board of Akermin.
+Mr. Young currently serves on the Board of Cobalt Technologies.
 Previously, Mr. Young worked as a molecular biologist focused on protein expression at an early-stage biotech company located in San Diego.
 Mr. Young received his BS in Biochemistry and Cell Biology from the University of California, San Diego and an MS in Biotechnology from Northwestern University.

 Director of Special Projects